Posted on

 Welcome emails are one or more emails sent to newly acquired customers.

-For example, say you have a ‘Subscribe Now’ button placed on the homepage.
-So the new visitor can click on the subscribe button to receive emails from you.
+For example, if you have a ‘Subscribe Now’ button placed on the homepage, visitors can click on the subscribe button to receive emails from you.

 What’s important here is to time your emails right.